 - Organ damage

 Catastrophic injuries can also relate to cases involving attractive nuisances.
-For example, a swimming pool without a sufficient enclosure, such as fencing or hedges, can attract young children in the neighborhood who do not understand the dangers the feature can pose.
+For example, a swimming pool with a sufficient enclosure, such as fencing or hedges, can attract young children in the neighborhood who need help understanding the dangers the feature can pose.
 Suppose a child sustains serious injuries related to pool activities, such as hitting their head on the diving board and falling in.
-In that case, the property owner faces premise liability as well as personal injury lawsuits.
-They failed to lawfully enclose the attractive nuisance, resulting in catastrophic injuries.
+The property owner faces premise liability and personal injury lawsuits in that case.
+They failed to enclose the attractive nuisance, lawfully resulting in catastrophic injuries.
 If the child in question passes away from their injuries, the case becomes a wrongful death lawsuit.

 What is the Statute of Limitations For Personal Injury Cases, Catastrophic or Otherwise, in Maryland?

-The Maryland Courts & Judicial Proceedings Code Section 5-101 states that plaintiffs have three years starting from the date of the accidents to file personal injury lawsuits.
+The Maryland Courts & Judicial Proceedings Code Section 5-101 states that plaintiffs have three years to file personal injury lawsuits for the accidents from the date of the accident.
 Doing so after the three-year deadline typically results in case dismissal and the inability to collect damages.
 If the claim is against a state governmental entity, the plaintiff has one year to file a formal claim and three years to issue a lawsuit.
-Legal professionals ensure claims and suits get filed in a timely manner to increase their clients’ chances of recovering damages.
+Legal professionals ensure claims and suits get filed timely to increase their clients’ chances of recovering damages.

 What Damages Can a Plaintiff Collect in a Serious Injury Case?

-Attorneys request a variety of damages on behalf of clients with severe injuries, including those related to all medical and physical therapy costs.
-They also ask for lost wages since badly-injured individuals usually cannot work.
-If the plaintiff will never be able to work again due to the extent of their injuries, they are usually entitled to monies from future wages.
-Such damages are labeled as ‘economic’ because they relate to financial losses.
+Attorneys request various damages for clients with severe injuries, including those related to all medical and physical therapy costs.
+They also ask for lost wages since injured individuals usually cannot work.
+If the plaintiff cannot work again due to the extent of their injuries, they are generally entitled to monies from future wages.
+Such damages are labeled ‘economic’ because they relate to financial losses.

 Damages also come in non-economic form and concern the emotional distress a person deals with after a catastrophic injury.
-They usually include pain and suffering, and mental anguish.
+They usually include pain, suffering, and mental anguish.

 Take Action Following a Severe Injury By Contacting an Attorney

-Discuss your case with an Upper Marlboro catastrophic injury lawyer to learn what damages you are entitled to and what you can expect from the legal process.
+Please discuss your case with an Upper Marlboro, Maryland, catastrophic injury lawyer to learn what damages you are entitled to and what you can expect from the legal process.
 Our firm features a roster of dedicated legal professionals ready to help individuals who have suffered physically and emotionally due to others’ negligence or intentional acts.